Life Beyond

 Trips and Visits

-At Runnymede Senior School, we offer a dynamic array of educational trips, both locally, nationally and internationally designed to enrich the learning experience beyond the classroom.
+We offer a dynamic array of educational trips to Senior School pupils: locally, nationally and internationally.
+Some are directly linked to course content, while others are designed to enrich and broaden the learning experience beyond the classroom.

-Year 9: Students embark on a cohort trip to Cadiz, where they focus on developing teamwork, resilience, and group dynamics, fostering personal growth and enhancing their collaborative skills.
+Year 9: Pupils embark on a cohort trip to Cadiz, where they focus on developing teamwork, resilience, and group dynamics, fostering personal growth and enhancing their collaborative skills.

-IGCSE: Students immerse themselves in the language and culture with a visit to Alcalá de Henares, deepening their understanding of Spain’s rich heritage.
+IGCSE: Pupils immerse themselves Spanish language and culture with a visit to Alcalá de Henares, deepening their understanding of the country’s rich heritage.
 In STEM, students explore renewable energy at the Navas del Marques wind turbine facility, gaining hands-on experience in sustainable technology.
-History students embark on an excursion to Berlin in April 2025, engaging with pivotal global events that shaped the modern world, whereas Geography students have the opportunity to travel to Naples, to explore Pompeii and Mount Vesuvius enriching the tectonics curriculum.
-Geography students also undertake fieldwork in urban environments, exploring the iconic Plaza de España and Rio Manzanares, gaining invaluable insight into geographical processes and urban development.
-Students are given the opportunity to participate in Bronze DofE, which allows them to test their resilience and teamwork skills.
+History students embark on an excursion to Berlin in April, engaging with pivotal global events that shaped the modern world, while Geography students travel to Naples, to explore Pompeii and Mount Vesuvius, enriching their understanding of the tectonics curriculum.
+Geography students also visit the meteorological centre at Madrid’s Barajas Airport to learn how weather is monitored and forecasted, as well as exploring the iconic Plaza de España and Rio Manzanares, to gain invaluable insight into geographical processes and urban development.

-Creative Arts (All Year Groups): Music students attend prestigious performances, including trips to New York (October 2024) and London (October 2023) to experience the RTVE Orquesta Sinfónica.
-They also visit the Indonesian Embassy to explore world music, broadening their cultural horizons.
-Art and English students engage with renowned works of art through gallery visits, fostering creativity, critical thinking, and a deeper appreciation for global culture.
+Creative Arts (All Year Groups): Music and Drama and English pupils attend prestigious performances to broaden their subject experience, including trips to New York and London as well as the RTVE Orquesta Sinfónica.
+Visits to the Indonesian Embassy in Madrid are designed to explore world music, and widen cultural horizons.
+Art pupils regularly take advantage of the many world-class galleries we have here in Madrid to engage with renowned works of art and foster creativity, critical thinking, and a deeper appreciation for global culture.

 International Trips in Sixth Form